NBISweden/workshop-reproducible-research/docs/repres_project.md

    pass the URLs and file names)
 2. A rule that cleans the files (making use of `wildcards` so that the same rule can be run on each file)
-3. A final step that cab plot the student experience in some way.
+3. A final step that can plot the student experience in some way.

 The first two steps should be part of the workflow.
 If you need some help with the cleaning step, see below for a script that you can save to a file